Pocono Raceway: Early years

 Initial investor Joseph Mattioli (pictured in 1970) replaced David Montgomery as CEO of the track in 1971.
 Mattioli remained in the position until 2011.

-PIR officially opened on May 4, 1969, for a supermodified program won by Jim Shampine on the venue's 3/4 mi oval.
+PIR officially opened on May 4, 1969, for a supermodified program won by Jim Shampine on the venue's 0.750 mi oval.
 During the program, the venue experienced its first fatality after Troy Ruttman Jr. crashed during the feature event, suffering a fractured skull.
-The venue's short road course layout, now measured at 1.8 mi, opened approximately four months later.
-In February 1970, USAC agreed to host their second attempt at an event at the speedway, this time with a 500 mi race on the venue's 2.5 mi tri-oval.
+The venue's short road course layout, now measured at 1.800 mi, opened approximately four months later.
+In February 1970, USAC agreed to host their second attempt at an event at the speedway, this time with a 500 mi race on the venue's 2.500 mi tri-oval.
 Along with the USAC race, the deal also promised a 500-mile race with "late model stock[s]".
 According to PIR board member and eventual future long-time track CEO Joseph Mattioli, PIR did not make a profit in both 1969 and 1970, with Mattioli and Montgomery disagreeing over how to expand the facility.

-Six months after USAC's announcement, Montgomery resigned from his position as CEO of the track, with Mattioli, a former Philadelphia dentist who helped paid off much the facility's finances in its construction phase, being named as his replacement by the start of 1971.
+Six months after USAC's announcement, Montgomery resigned from his position as CEO, with Mattioli, a former Philadelphia dentist who helped paid off much the facility's finances in its construction phase, being named as his replacement by the start of 1971.
 In late October, paving of the tri-oval was completed, with testing runs conducted on November 2 by Jim McElreath, Jim Hurtubise, and Al Loquasto.
 To accommodate the newly built track, seating capacity was increased from 10,000 to "more than 69,000" according to The Philadelphia Inquirers Bill Simmons.
-According to a June 1971 interview given by Mattoli, the entire facility cost $6 million (adjusted for inflation, $).
+According to a June 1971 interview given by Mattioli, the entire facility cost $6 million (adjusted for inflation, $).

-An official ribbon cutting ceremony for the tri-oval was held on June 19, 1971.
+An official ribbon-cutting ceremony for the tri-oval was held on June 19, 1971.
 It held its first race on July 3, with Mark Donohue winning the 500-mile USAC-sanctioned event.
 PIR held its first major stock car race later that year on September 25, with Butch Hartman winning a 500-mile USAC-sanctioned event.
 In 1973, parts of the 1.8 mi road course layout were repaved by April, including the second and third turns of the main speedway.
-Two months later, the venue's 2.8-mile road course held its first race.
+Two months later, the venue's 2.800 mi road course held its first race.
 After USAC's stock car racing contract expired in 1973, the facility was in heavy financial turmoil, with Mattioli considering selling off the track.
 He was convinced otherwise by NASCAR founder Bill France Sr., who was able to convince Mattioli by giving him a business card with an inspirational quote from American politician Adlai Stevenson II.
 The venue later hosted its first NASCAR Cup Series event the following year on August 4, with Richard Petty winning the event.
 In 1978, the tri-oval's second turn was repaved twice in the same year after complaints were raised by drivers about the bumpiness of the track surface.